 Things to be aware of when you sign up for a high cash back card

-- They skimp on other card benefits.
-Paying a high cashback requires the issuer to cut other benefits to keep the card profitable.
+- Paying a high cashback requires the issuer to cut other benefits to keep the card profitable.
+So they skimp on other card benefits.

 - Temporary high cashback – You may get a high cashback rate in the first year, then the cashback drops to 2% or lower

-- Low monthly caps – There may be monthly caps for the high cashback rate, then drop to a lower rate
+- Low monthly caps – There may be monthly caps for the high cashback rate, cashback then drops to a lower rate

 - Banks may require monthly minimums in checking accounts